numpy/numpy/doc/source/user/basics.creation.rst

 There are 6 general mechanisms for creating arrays:

 1) Conversion from other Python structures (i.e. lists and tuples)
-2) Intrinsic NumPy array creation objects (e.g. arange, ones, zeros, etc.)
+2) Intrinsic NumPy array creation functions (e.g. arange, ones, zeros, etc.)
 3) Replicating, joining, or mutating existing arrays
 4) Reading arrays from disk, either from standard or custom formats